adjust/unity_sdk/README.md

 #### <a id="deeplinking-deferred">Deferred deep linking scenario

-In order to get info about the URL content in a deferred deep linking scenario, you should set a callback method on the `AdjustConfig` object which will receive one `string` parameter where the content of the URL will be delivered.
+In order to get F  about the URL content in a deferred deep linking scenario, you should set a callback method on the `AdjustConfig` object which will receive one `string` parameter where the content of the URL will be delivered.
 You should set this method on the config object by calling the method `setDeferredDeeplinkDelegate`:

 ```cs
 // ...